larami100/MarkerArrayROSUnity/README.md

 1. In Linux Terminal, go to directory /catkin_ws/

 2. Inside that directory, run `catkin_make` command to build using_markers package.

+3. Initialize ROS by executing `roscore` command.

-3. Source the package with the instruction:
+4. With a new terminal window, source the package with the instruction:
    `source /catkin_ws/devel/setup.bash`

-4. Initialize ROS by executing `roscore` command.

 5. With a new terminal window, run using_markers package:
    `rosrun using_markers basic_shapes`